theodox/bab/recipes.md

 implemented in the bevavior module.
 Don't forget to call super() in the __init__ and to use the @observable decorator to hook into frame event

+Inherit from `Tickable` and override `tick(self, deltatime)`  to implement a ticking behavior.

+# simple physics:

+enable physics:

+    physics = api.CannonJSPlugin()
+    scene.enablePhysics(api.Vector3(0,-9.8,0), physics)

+Add physics body to object:

+    sphere = api.MeshBuilder.create_sphere("sphere", stage)
+    imp = api.PhysicsImpostor(sphere, api.PhysicsImpostor.SphereImpostor, {'mass': 1})

+Add an impulse to the imposter:

+    imp.applyImpulse(api.Vector3(2,0,0), sphere.getAbsolutePosition())

+Can apply impulse some other location than the pivot...

+Detect collision (take one or more targets as args)

+    def on_hit_box(me, him):
+        print (me.object, "hit", him.object)

+    imp.registerOnPhysicsCollide(boxes, on_hit_box)

+Note everything collides; not everything triggers event

 Transcrypt
 ===========